How to Survive Driving in Ireland (and Actually Enjoy It!)

 Driving in Ireland – Here goes nothing!

 We did our research.
 We’re prepared.
 We have our itty bitty car.
+Our seat belts are fastened.

-Dave takes a few minutes to familiarize himself with the car, test the clutch and forget everything he previously knew about driving (which is the proper mental approach to adopt when driving on the “wrong” side.)
+Dave takes a few minutes to familiarize himself with the car, test the clutch, and forget everything he previously knew about driving (which is the proper mental approach to adopt when driving on the “wrong” side.)

 (Later, find out how we did and – more importantly – what we learned.)